OpenTOSCA/opentosca-vintner/docs/docs/orchestrators.md

 ## Unfurl

 We install Unfurl using the following command.
-This will install Unfurl v0.9.1 system-wide using pip.
+This will install Unfurl v0.9.1 in a virtual environment.
 For a manual installation see [the documentation](https://docs.unfurl.run/README.html#installation){target=_blank}.

 ```shell linenums="1"